 The audio quality of the recording in Audacity is excellent, and its multi-track audio editing capabilities can be very useful.
 It supports the most common audio formats, including MP3, WAV, and AIFF.

-Generally, the only drawback that you should be aware of is that its interface can be a bit clunky and unintuitive.
-It may take a bit of a learning curve to find and figure out how to use its features.
+Generally, the only drawback you should be aware of is that its interface can be clunky and unintuitive.
+It may take a bit of a learning curve to determine how to use its features.

-The features that are available in the software a limited, however, as you can see on the website.
+The software’s features are limited, however, as you can see on the website.
 It can record audio from a microphone, but has no editing features and relies on integration with other popular audio editors to fill that gap.

 In short, this option is best suited solely to record clips of system audio, and you will need a different audio editor if you want to make any changes to it.